SciberWolf/BananaLog/README.md

 # BananaLog

-A Simple Elite: Dangerous Market Connector ([EDMC](https://github.com/EDCD/EDMarketConnector) plugin for the Banana Nebula Expedition.
+A Simple Elite: Dangerous Market Connector [EDMC](https://github.com/EDCD/EDMarketConnector) plugin for the Banana Nebula Expedition.
 It uses EDMC to read the Elite Dangerous Player Journal to detect when a commander uses the FSS to discover an NSP sites and the composition scanner to scan NSP objects such as Ice Crystals and then creates a string suitable for pasting into the expeditions discovery spread sheet.

 ###### This is a work in progress, expect bugs and use at you own risk.
 ###### There are many limitations to the data Elite Dangerous provides in the logs for NSP so BananaLog may produce errors in the data it provides.

 ## Installation & Uninstall:
-Please download the plugin from this site and then refer to the ([Plugin Installation wiki](https://github.com/EDCD/EDMarketConnector/wiki/Plugins) on EDMCs page.
+Please download the plugin from the [latest release](https://github.com/SciberWolf/BananaLog/releases/latest) section on this page and then refer to the [Plugin Installation wiki](https://github.com/EDCD/EDMarketConnector/wiki/Plugins) on EDMCs page.

+This site was built using [GitHub Pages](https://pages.github.com/).

 ## Usage:
 Once installed BananaLog will start to read the player log entries to try and determine NSP details for the system you are currently in.